CyberFlameGO/svnpython/Doc/tutorial/errors.rst

        """Exception raised for errors in the input.

        Attributes:
-           expr -- input expression in which the error occurred msg  -- explanation of the error
+           expression -- input expression in which the error occurred message -- explanation of the error
        """

-       def __init__(self, expr, msg):
+       def __init__(self, expression, message):
-           self.expr = expr
+           self.expression = expression
-           self.msg = msg
+           self.message = message

    class TransitionError(Error):
        """Raised when an operation attempts a state transition that's not allowed.

        Attributes:
-           prev -- state at beginning of transition next -- attempted new state
+           previous -- state at beginning of transition next -- attempted new state
-           msg  -- explanation of why the specific transition is not allowed
+           message -- explanation of why the specific transition is not allowed
        """

-       def __init__(self, prev, next, msg):
+       def __init__(self, previous, next, message):
-           self.prev = prev
+           self.previous = previous
            self.next = next
-           self.msg = msg
+           self.message = message

 Most exceptions are defined with names that end in "Error," similar to the naming of the standard exceptions.